How to Flip an Image in Google Docs

 Most users of Google Docs would have at least once created documents that contain images.
 Further, adding images to your document can be a great way to illustrate important data and information, or add decorative elements to the text.

 Moreover, the brain interprets images much faster than text - hence, images can communicate an idea or concept almost instantly.
 Images also make the document more engaging to read, while giving context and depth to the text.
+While editing, you might have often wondered how to flip an image in Google Docs.
 However, image editing and manipulating features in Google Docs are limited.
+In this blog we are going to cover how to flip an image in Google Docs.

 Table of Contents: